AlishaKK/Cloud-Computing-and-IT-Infrastructure-Management/linux/readme.md

+### What is an Operating System (OS)?

+Think of an Operating System (OS) as the main software on your computer or smartphone that acts like a manager between the hardware (the physical parts like the screen, keyboard, processor) and the applications (the programs you use, like WhatsApp, a web browser, or a game).

+Imagine you have a new smartphone.
+Without an OS, it's just a collection of electronic parts.
+The OS is the software that:

+Makes the hardware work: It tells the screen how to display things, the keyboard how to register your typing, and the processor how to run programs.

+Provides a platform for applications: It creates an environment where other software can run.
+Without an OS, apps wouldn't have a foundation to work on.

+Manages resources: It organizes how the computer uses its resources like the processor (CPU), memory (RAM), and storage.
+It makes sure different programs don't interfere with each other and that resources are used efficiently.

+Provides a user interface:
+It gives you a way to interact with the computer, whether it's through icons and menus on a desktop (like Windows or macOS) or through touch gestures on a phone (like Android or iOS).

+Why do we use an Operating System?

+We use an operating system because it makes using a computer or smartphone much easier and more efficient.
+Without it, you would have to directly communicate with the complex hardware components, which would be incredibly difficult for most people.

 ### Linux

 Linux is the open-source core (kernel) of an operating system that acts as the fundamental software managing your computer's hardware and allowing other programs to run.